 5. Evidence that you have the funds necessary to return to your home country.
 The Consulate will require you to show a round trip airline ticket for this purpose.
 E-tickets are acceptable.

 6. Health insurance valid in Italy: You must demonstrate having adequate health insurance coverage by providing a notarized “Affidavit of Insurance.”
-If your current health insurance does not include international coverage, we suggest the purchase of an Italian health insurance policy through Eduservices.
+We strongly suggest the purchase of a health insurance policy through CISI.
 The Affadivit of Insurance is a written statement/letter from your U.S. insurance company, written on the insurance company’s letterhead, and signed by the insurance company official indicating:

 - name, full policy number, effective dates of the policy